Madhura-Sarkar/Code-Elements-HTML-CSS-JS-/Weather web with API/README.md

 ## Features
 - Displays the current weather of a given location.
+- Shows details like Local Date & Time.
-- Shows details like temperature, humidity, and weather conditions.
+- Shows details like temperature.

 ## Technologies Used
 - HTML, CSS, JavaScript
 - OpenWeatherMap API (or any other weather API)